RepLDM: Reprogramming Pretrained Latent Diffusion Models for High-Quality, High-Efficiency, High-Resolution Image Generation: Related Work

 \paragraph{HR image generation in training-free manner.} Current training-free methods can be roughly classified into three categories: sliding window-based, parameter rectification-based, and progressive upsampling-based methods.
 Sliding window-based methods consider spatially splitting HR image generation~\citep{bar2023multidiffusion, haji2023elasticdiffusion, lee2023syncdiffusion}.
 Specifically, they partition an HR image into several patches with overlap, and then denoise each patch.
 However, due to the lack of communication between windows, these methods result in structural disarray and content duplication.
 While enlarging the overlaps of the windows mitigates this issue, it can result in unbearable computational costs.
-For the parameter rectification-based methods, some researchers discovered that the collapse of HR image generation is due to the mismatches between higher resolutions and the model's parameters~\citep{jin2024training, hwang2024upsample, he2023scalecrafter}.
+For the parameter rectification-based methods, some researchers discovered that the collapse of HR image generation is due to the mismatches between higher resolutions and the model's parameters~\citep{jin2024training, hwang2024upsample, he2023scalecrafter, huang2024fouriscale, zhang2025hidiffusion}.
 These methods attempt to eliminate the mismatches by rectifying the parameters such as the dilation rates of some convolutional layers.
 While mitigating the structural inconsistency, they often lead to the degradation of image details.
-Different from the aforementioned two types, the progressive upsampling-based methods show SOTA performance in some recent studies~\citep{du2024demofusion, lin2024accdiffusion}.
+Different from the aforementioned two types, the progressive upsampling-based methods show SOTA performance in some recent studies~\citep{du2024demofusion, lin2024accdiffusion, lin2024accdiffusionV2, qiu2024freescale}.
 Though promising, they require fully repeating the denoising process multiple times, which incurs unbearable computational overhead.
 Additionally, these methods perform upsampling in the latent space, which may introduce artifacts.

-These methods aforementioned fail to improve the quality of HR images and computational efficiency at the same time.
-In contrast to them, \framework aims to enhance both HR images quality and the generation speed towards the real-world applications.
+Although their remarkable results, these methods fail to improve the quality of HR images and computational efficiency at the same time.
+In contrast, \framework aims to generate HR images with high quality and high efficiency, towards practical applications.